latter-bolden/port/README.md

 ### Urbit

 The urbit binaries for each respective OS should live in the `resources` folder under the respective OS' folder.
 They aren't included because of size, but you can get them by running the `get-urbit.sh` script.

-**Windows**

-The current plan for Windows is to wait for the port currently being reviewed by the core Urbit team.
-Once official we'll add support ASAP.

 ![Mothership](https://hmillerdev.nyc3.digitaloceanspaces.com/nocsyx-lassul/BALEEN%20CLASS_PATREON_190519.jpg)